 However, this period last for only 6 months, so be sure not to miss it unless you have other creditable coverage.
 It’s not the same as the open enrollment period that happens each fall, which is a common source of confusion.
+Open Enrollment dates for Medicare supplements vary for each person.
 Read on for details.

 When is my Medicare Supplement Open Enrollment?

 Your personal Medicare Supplement Open Enrollment period begins on the first day that your Part B becomes effective.
 So if you enroll in Medicare Parts A and B on June 1st, then your personal enrollment period last for exactly 6 months and ends on November 30th.

 For most people this occurs at age 65 when they age into Medicare.
 However, some people delay enrollment into Part B while they are still working.
 Later when they retire and enroll in Part B, they will activate their Medicare Supplement Open Enrollment.

 Some people qualify for Medicare early due to disability.
 These people will get an initial six-month open enrollment period starting with the Part B effective date.
 Later when they turn 65, they will get a second 6-month window.

 This is because in many states people under age 65 do not have access to all Medicare supplements.
 For example, in Texas, the law only requires carriers to offer Medigap Plan A to people under 65.
 The law allows them a second chance at 65 when they can be assured to have access to more comprehensive Medicare Supplement plans like Plan F and Plan G.

 Why Buy During your Medicare Supplement Open Enrollment?